 Well, it’s more like a door than a window.

-One famous study tracked our eating habits by having participants log everything they ate all day.
-It concluded that most Westerners in the study ate in 10 separate eating instances per day.
-That could be meals, a handful of chips, snacking on dinner while you’re making it, grabbing an apple on your way out the door, etc.
+One famous study that tracked our eating habits by having us log everything we ate all day concluded that most of us participate in 10 separate eating instances.
+That could be meals, a handful of chips, snacking on your meal while you’re making it, grabbing an apple on your way out the door, etc.

 We used to be told it was healthier to eat six small meals a day than three larger ones – and to a certain extent, that can be helpful.
-It’s always a good thing to decrease the workload of your digestive tract by munching on smaller meals.
+It’s always a good thing to decrease the workload of your digestive tract but munching on smaller meals throughout the day.

 But now, we’re starting to understand how detrimental constant eating can be.
-Intermittent fasters and multi-day fasters alike reap the benefits of shortening their feeding window, spacing out their time between meals, and really giving their bodies a chance to regenerate and spend energy elsewhere.
+Intermittent fasters and multi-day fasters alike consider the benefits of shortening their feeding window, spacing out their time between meals, and really giving your body a chance to regenerate and spend its energy elsewhere.

 Maybe you don’t consider yourself a person who fasts.
-But unless you eat in your sleep, everyone is a person who fasts.
+But unless you eat in your sleep, everyone’s a person who fasts.

 For example, the autophagy process initiates after about 18 hours of fasting.
-If you’re fasting for one day or more, only consuming water or tea, your body is using that time to work hard at cleaning out damaged cells, stimulating new stem cells, increasing mitochondrial production, and repairing tissues.
+If you’re fasting for one day or more, only consuming water or tea, your body is working hard to clean out damaged cells, stimulate new stem cells, increase mitochondrial production, and repair tissues.